C2SM/git-course/advanced/Exercise_1_examining-history.md

 <details><summary>💡 Hint</summary>

-Three options together: one draws the graph, one adds the names, one includes every branch rather than only the current one.
+Four options together: the compact one from Task 1, plus one that draws the graph, one that adds the names, and one that includes every branch rather than only the current one.

 </details>